Okay so I did a google search one day and I stumbled across two images that… well, I just have to show them to you:

 And here’s one I found on the Ms. blog:

 Caroline Heldman counts this as a form of sexual objectification.
 In these cases, women are shown as interchangeable, like objects.
-And, she writes, “like objects, ‘more is better,’ a market sentiment that erases the worth of individual women.”Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
-You can follow her on Twitter, Facebook, and Instagram.
+And, she writes, “like objects, ‘more is better,’ a market sentiment that erases the worth of individual women.”Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.